 Little of the greatest luxury Roman villas remains, perhaps the most notable are those built by various emperors, like that of Emperor Hadrian at Tivoli or the scant remains of those built by Emperor Tiberius on the island of Capri.

-However, when the Romans spoke of villas or "villae" the thought could just as easily refer to large estates and farms in the countryside which were intended more as a source of income for their owners than of leisure.
+However, when the Romans spoke of villas or “villae” the thought could just as easily refer to large estates and farms in the countryside which were intended more as a source of income for their owners than of leisure.
 These were frequently owned by the Roman elite and rich landlords who in the earliest years included the Patricians but with time came to include Plebeian families which had managed to gain fortune.

 The Villae Rusticae – the farms of ancient Rome could reach extremely sophisticated levels of organisation so as to intensively manage large areas of land through the use of slave labour.
 Such concerns on average included some 200-250 hectares of land

-The successful management of such estates required extremely solid competences which the Romans also put down in famous agronomy texts some of which have made it down to us: Columella, Cato's "De Agricultura" and Varro's "De Re Rustica" are but a couple of examples which contained very explicit recommedations regarding setting up and running your farm.
-The perfect example of villa rustica was to be found in Varro's villa perfecta (I, 194)
+The successful management of these estates required extremely solid competences which the Romans also put down in famous agronomy texts some of which have made it down to us: Columella, Cato’s “De Agricultura” and Varro’s “De Re Rustica” are but a couple of examples which contained very explicit recommedations regarding setting up and running your farm.
+The perfect example of villa rustica was to be found in Varro’s villa perfecta (I, 194)

 The Roman villa rustica farm was subdivided in three principal areas:

 - Pars Dominica was the residential area, exclusive to the master (dominus) and his family.